Reviews You Can Rely On

 Credit: Jenna Ammerman

-The P252 wasn't the fastest by any means, taking just less than a minute to make it to the full depth, but it didn't appear to be overly struggling by any means until right towards the end.
+The P252 wasn't the fastest by any means, taking just less than a minute to make it to the full depth, but it didn't struggle until towards the end.

 ryobi p252 - the ryobi does a good job at driving in screws.